We do not write in order to be understood; we write in order to understand.C.S. Lewis

 But it’s amazing how much life can change in such a short amount of time.
 Today, I find myself in a completely different frame of mind than I was when I wrote “Life at the End of 23.”
 At the in-between age of 25, the growing pains of emerging adulthood are giving way to a new emotion—a nostalgic mourning of the sheer exuberance that was my late teens and early 20s.

-After all, the early 20s are the final rebellion—the last time in life in which you can acceptably let one foot drag within the realm of adolescence as the other steps boldly into adulthood.
+After all, the early 20s are the final rebellion—the last time you can acceptably keep one foot planted in adolescence as the other steps boldly into adulthood.
 But for me, at age 25, the previews have ended.
 The movie has started, and like it or not, my life means something.

-At 25, I’ve been around long enough to have seen opportunities pass, to have seen doors shut, to have things to lose, to have a growing list of failures and accomplishments, and to have a whole lot of feelings of pride and regret.
+At 25, I’ve been around long enough to have seen opportunities come and go, to have things to lose, a growing list of failures and accomplishments, and a whole lot of feelings of pride and regret.

 Now, more than ever, I must create the person I want to be.